 ‘Do we then make void the law through faith?
 Certainly not!
 On the contrary, we establish the law.’
 Rom 3:31

 ‘Therefore the law is holy, and the commandment holy and just and good.’
 Rom 7:12

 The very first thing Jesus told the young man to do to be saved is, keep The 10 Commandments

-May I ask a question?
-Can a Christian sin?
-‘Of course, not!’, every Christian would exclaim.
-May I ask the next question?
-Must a Christian keep the law?
-Here I don’t hear a unanimous answer, but the Bible answer is clear: ‘Of course, yes!’
+Please answer me, can a Christian sin?
+‘Of course, not!’, you would exclaim, if you are a Christian.
+Must a Christian keep all the laws given in the Bible?
+Here I cannot assume what your answer is.
+But I know what the Bible answer is: ‘Of course, yes!’
 A Christian must keep the law because he should not sin.
 For sin is the breaking of the law, transgressing against God’s commandments!

 ‘Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.’
 1 John 3:4 KJV

-Sin is the breaking of The 10 Commandments!
+Sin is transgression – breaking – of the law, and The 10 Commandments is the essence of all the laws and commandments in the Bible!
 And no Christian who continues in sin can expect to inherit eternal life.

 ‘What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it?…Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.’
 Rom 6:1-2,12